Transformer oil testing

 Overheating of the liquid insulation is a slightly different problem in transformers.
 A DGA test will indicate high thermal gases (Methane, Ethane, and Ethylene) as a result of overheating of the liquid.
 These gases are formed from a breakdown of the liquid caused by heat.

-Heating may be caused by poor contacts on a tap changer, or loose connections on a bushing or a grounding strap, or circulating currents in the core due to an unintended core ground.
+Heating may be caused by poor contacts on a tap changer or loose connections on a bushing or a grounding strap.
+It can also be caused by circulating currents in the core due to an unintended core ground.
 Actions that can be taken once a thermal gas problem is detected would depend on the severity of the problem.
 If conditions are not severe the transformer should be monitored closely.
 If the conditions get worse, and thermal combustibles elevate, then the transformer will need to be taken out of service.
 If the combustibles are stable and remain present, then the transformer should be inspected at the next outage or a scheduling of downtime should result.

 Corona is considered to be partial discharge and occurs at areas of high electrical stress such as at a sharp point or edge along an electrical path.
 Partial discharge is commonly explained as being intermittent unsustained arcs, which are shot off of the conducting material, likes a stream of electrons.
 If these arcs contact solid insulating material, they can cause cumulative damage.